jsouliss/LocalLLM/README.md

 ---

 ## Motivation

-- Using pre-made interfaces often results in output being censored or influenced by guardrails set by platforms like ChatGPT.

-- This project aims to provide a local environment where you can continuously update the model and perform tasks specific to red team operations without such restrictions.
+- This project aims to provide a local environment where you can continuously update the model and perform tasks specific to red team operations without restrictions influenced by guardrails set by platforms.

 ---